geersenthil/NLP-Learning/README.md

 # NLP-Learning
-Some files associated with my path to learning more about NLP (Udemy courses)
+Some files associated with my path to learning the basics of NLP (Udemy courses)